 Some rental property repairs don’t occur regularly, but they cost a lot of money.
 For example, you won’t replace an HVAC system or roof annually, but you’ll need to pay a lot when you do.

 To prepare for these infrequent but expensive repairs, landlords should establish a monthly reserve transfer.
-Basically, this takes a certain amount of money every month and moves it from your operating account into a separate, reserve bank account.
-That way, when a major expense comes up, you don’t need to put it on a credit card or draw on your personal savings – you simply transfer the necessary funds out of your reserve account.
+Basically, this transfers a set amount of money each month from your operating account to a separate reserve bank account.
+That way, when a significant expense comes up, you don’t need to put it on a credit card or draw on your personal savings – you transfer the necessary funds out of your reserve account.

 Final Thoughts